-In my office last week, General Dunford and I discussed the need to have capability to support the Afghan National Security Forces and counterterrorism efforts in all regions of Afghanistan in an area four times the size of my State of Oklahoma.
+In my office last week, General Dunford and I discussed the need to have capability to support the Afghanistan National Security Forces (ANSF) and counterterrorism efforts in all regions of Afghanistan in an area four times the size of my State of Oklahoma.
 When making decisions about our mission in Afghanistan, the President should listen more to his professional military commanders on the front lines and less to the political advisors in the West Wing.

 General Mattis told this committee that he recommends approximately 20,000 troops remain in Afghanistan after 2014.
 That would be about 13,600 U.S. troops, about half that many international forces.
-Our commanders tell me the mission should be to continue counterterrorism efforts and to train and advise Afghan Security Forces.
-For those missions across the whole Afghanistan, they tell me that 8,000 to 12,000 troops is an unreasonable target.
-And the fact that this Administration has floated the idea of zero troops is patently irresponsible.
+Our commanders tell me the mission should be to continue counterterrorism efforts and to train and advise ASF.
+For those missions across Afghanistan, they tell me that 8,000 to 12,000 troops is an unreasonable target.
+The fact that this administration has floated the idea of zero troops is patently irresponsible.

-A force of only 10,000 will barely be able to protect itself and would likely result in ceding the city of Herat to Iranian authorities, which is a scary thought, and the city of Mazar-e-Sharif in the north to drug traffickers and war lords.
-On my frequent trips to Afghanistan, I have seen the progress improve professionalization of the Afghanistan National Security Forces.
+A force of only 10,000 will barely be able to protect itself and would likely result in ceding the city of Herat to Iranian authorities, which is a scary thought, and the city of Mazar-e-Sharif in the north to drug traffickers and warlords.
+On my frequent trips to Afghanistan, I have seen the progress improve professionalization of the ANSF.
 The increased ability of the Afghanistan forces to lead security operations gives me hope, but also makes clear that the job of training, advising, and assisting is far from complete.

-The number and types of Afghan Security Forces sustained past 2014 needs to match the security conditions on the ground.
-To be successful, they have got to be able to maintain both the security and the confidence of the Afghan people.
+The number and types of ANSF sustained past 2014 needs to match the security conditions on the ground.
+To be successful, they have to be able to maintain both the security and the confidence of the Afghan people.